princee1/Udo/README.md

 ## Author

-Developed by Prince David Madzou.
+Developed by Prince David Madzou - 2019.
 For inquiries, feel free to reach out via GitHub or email.

 ## Acknowledgments